Personal tools

 John Gray 1981 - Colleagues at Blackpool & Fylde College in the early 1980s, Terry Cowham & Pat O'Connell in particular, were early into the exploration of how the new 'microcomputers' like the Research Machines 380Z and the 'PET' could be used.
 These devices were around in growing numbers by 1980 and there was a recognition that something quite significant was about to happen.

-Link Computing In Fife Schools: An Investigation into Computing Provision by Richard Millwood (NAEC web site admin) — last modified Tuesday Jul 15, 2008 21:59
+Computing In Fife Schools: An Investigation into Computing Provision by admin — last modified Apr 05, 2011 10:42 PM

 Kevin Thompson's 1989 dissertation traces the development of computing in the secondary sector and then takes an in-depth look at the current provision in one Scottish Region - Fife.
 All the state secondary schools in the region were asked to provide a variety of information about their computer facilities including the extent of hardware provision, the promoted post structure and cross-curricular computer use.
 A comparison is then made with Fife's own predictions published in 1984 and also with the 'National Plan' - a national prediction published in 1985.

-Link Lessons to be learned from the failure of the UK e-University by Richard Millwood — last modified Tuesday Jul 15, 2008 22:01
+Lessons to be learned from the failure of the UK e-University by Richard Millwood — last modified Apr 05, 2011 10:42 PM

 Paul Bacsich 2005.
 The UK’s attempt to develop a global e-university ended in public failure in 2004.
 The main focus of this paper is to exploit the failure as a case study to update the literature on ‘critical success factors’ for virtual universities and so provide lessons for e-universities worldwide.
 However, since much of the public comment was superficial or ill-informed, it is also inevitably in part a critique of the public view.
 Although several alleged reasons for failure were incorrect or specific to the era, some of the real reasons still have much relevance to the worldwide scene.

-Link Constructing vocational education: from TVEI to GNVQ by Richard Millwood — last modified Sunday Jul 13, 2008 11:53
+Constructing vocational education: from TVEI to GNVQ by Richard Millwood — last modified Apr 05, 2011 10:42 PM

 David Yeomans 1996 This paper draws upon two major ESRC-funded projects, a medium term study of the impact of TVEI and a study of the construction of the GNVQ curriculum as well as several smaller research and evaluation projects concerned with TVEI and GNVQs.
 The paper compares TVEI and GNVQ and draws out some of the similarities and differences.
 It will focus upon the different policy and implementation frameworks provided by the two programmes and the implications of these differences for practice.

-Link Evaluation of the Technical and Vocational Education Initiative (TVEI) Extension (in Scotland) by Richard Millwood — last modified Sunday Jul 13, 2008 12:58
+Evaluation of the Technical and Vocational Education Initiative (TVEI) Extension (in Scotland) by Richard Millwood — last modified Apr 05, 2011 10:42 PM

 Jim Doherty with Tracey Leven 1998 - An evaluation of the TVEI Extension to take a national overview, commissioned by the Scottish Office Education and Industry Department (SOEID) in 1996.